192518 – Compass Health Outpatient: Western Region

 • FQHC integration with other healthcare professionals

-• Training in Autism Spectrum Disorder assessment with the ADOS-2
+• Autism Spectrum Disorder assessment with the ADOS-2

 • Triage/crisis intervention